cbaggers/mk-string-metrics/README.md

 # mk-string-metrics

-For now, the library implements efficient Hamming, Levenshtein, and Damerau-Levenshtein algorithms.
+For now, the library implements efficient algorithms to calculate Hamming, Levenshtein, and Damerau-Levenshtein distances.

 ## Installation